ruihuangdev/Web-Dev-Projects/README.md

 A compilation of projects following WashU's CSE330 'Rapid Prototype Development and Creative Programming' class.

 Recommended by many of my peers at WashU, I decided to follow the course material and complete every project covered in the class.
-Started in February 2018, I'm using this repository both as the version controller as well as keeping track of my growth as a web developer.
+Started in February 2018, this repository is used as the version control as well as recordings of my growth as a web developer.

 List of topics involved:

-**FileSharing**: Linux, Bash, AWS, SSH, Apache, PHP

-In this project, Linux user and permissions gave me a lot of trouble
+Module 1:
+skipped.
+HTML and CSS stuff

 ---

+Module 2:
+**FileSharing**: Linux, Bash, AWS(EC2), SSH, Apache, PHP

+In this project, Linux 'chown' and 'chmod' commands gave me a lot of trouble.
+Natrually, just like any other rookie dev, I locked myself out of the server at one point.

+---

+Module 3:
-**RUIddit**: PHP, MySQL
+**RUIddit**: PHP, MySQL, Web App Security (SQL Injection)

 My first full stack web app.
-Took me a week to get things right.
+It was significantly harder than I imagined.
+It was the first milestone in my web dev learning journey.
+(The CSS is hideous and I want to keep it that way)

 ---

+Module 4:
 **Regex**: Python, Regular Expressions

 Ongoing but probably won't get to it.
-Learned regex through other projects.
+I learned Python and regex through other projects.

 ---

+Module 5:
-**Calendar**: CSS Grid, CSS Flexbox, Javascript, Vue.js
+**Calendar**: CSS Grid, CSS Flexbox, Javascript, Ajax, Vue.js, Laravel

 Took a break during this project to focus on my job.
-When I come back to this, I shifted my focus on learning better front-end practices and technologies.
-Decided to incorporate Vue into this project.
+I shifted my focus on learning better front-end practices and technologies.
+For Calendar, I want to complete the assignment using Laravel + Vue.